-(2) DEPARTMENT.-The term "Department" means the
+(2) Department.-The term "Department" means the De-

-Department of Homeland Security.
+partment of Homeland Security.

-(3) DISADVANTAGED BUSINESSES CONCERNS.-The term "disadvantaged business concerns" means small businesses that are owned and controlled by socially and economically disadvantaged individuals as defined in section 124, title 13, Code of
+(3) DISADVANTAGED BUSINESS CONCERNS.-The term "disadvantaged business concerns" means small businesses that are owned and controlled by socially and economically disadvantaged individuals as defined in section 124, title 13, Code of Federal Regulations.

-Federal Regulations.

-- (4) Frontline employee.-The term "frontline employee" means an employee of a public transportation agency who is a transit vehicle driver or operator, dispatcher, maintenance and maintenance support employee, station attendant, customer service employee, security employee, or transit police, or any other employee who has direct contact with riders on a regular basis, and any other employee of a public transportation agency that the Secretary determines should receive security training under section 1408. - (5) Public transportation agency.-The term "public transportation agency" means a publicly owned operator of public transportation eligible to receive Federal assistance under chapter 53 of title 49, United States Code.
+- (4) FRONTLINE EMPLOYEE.-The term "frontline employee" means an employee of a public transportation agency who is a transit vehicle driver or operator, dispatcher, maintenance and maintenance support employee, station attendant, customer service employee, security employee, or transit police, or any other employee who has direct contact with riders on a regular basis, and any other employee of a public transportation agency that the Secretary determines should receive security training under section 1408. - (5) Public transportation agency" means a publicly owned operator of public transportation eligible to receive Federal assistance under chapter 53 of title 49, United States Code.